Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/18_finishing-touches/index.md

 ## Objective

-This last lesson is a conclusion.
-We will grant to our game prototype the last touches it deserves and conclude on your future journey as a MonoGame game developer!
+This final lesson is a conclusion.
+We will give our game prototype the last touches it deserves and conclude your future journey as a MonoGame game developer!

 ## Polish is wonderful

 In video game development, once we have finished the first 90% of a game, we tend to say that we just have to do the "second 90%".
-That refers to the polish phase, when the developers spend their time adjusting every moving piece of the game to reach a level of feeling and finition that will give the player this mysterious sense of quality and depth.
-Let's be real: polish is the only way to make your game good - given its core is already fun.
+That refers to the polish phase, when developers spend their time adjusting every moving piece of the game to reach a level of feeling and finition that will give the player this mysterious sense of quality and depth.
+Let's be real: polish is the only way to make your game good — given its core is already fun.

 In this tutorial, we will not go through a complete polish phase.
 It would be too long.
-We will juste change some elements of the game to give you the direction you would have to follow, if you would like to finish the game we started.
+We will just change some elements of the game to give you the direction you would have to follow if you would like to finish the game we started.

 ### Music

-First, we will improve the genersal mood of the game.
+First, we will improve the general mood of the game.
 The best tool for this is music.

-Add the two mp3 files from the resources in the MGCB and build them.
-We will use one music for the menu scene, one in the game scene, and we will make sure the game over screen stops the music.
+Add the two mp3 files from the resources in MGCB and build them.
+We will use one music track for the menu scene, one in the game scene, and we will make sure the game over screen stops the music.

 Here is for `SceneMenu`: